Simulation of an Analog Computer generating a sinewave

 Analog computers, long forgotten did have unique capabilities that digital computers of the time could not match.
 In particular they were a different way of thinking, a different paradigm.

-The analog computer used 3 basic components: the op-amp, resistor and capacitor.
+The analog computer used 3 basic components: the operational amplifter (op-amp), resistor and capacitor.
 The basic circuit is an inverter.
-Assuming the two resistors are the same value they connect together at the negative input of the op-amp.
+Assuming the two resistors are the same value they connect together at the negative input of the op-amp (the positive input is just grounded).
 The op-amp has huge gain so its input is amplified and feeds back to the input to oppose the input.
 So if you put, say 5v into the input resistor the amplifier output will be minus 5v.
 The point Z is just enough to create that -5v but because of the huge gain of the amplifier it is very small so that point is called a virtual zero or virtual earth.
 The current in the two resistors is the same.

 If you now have two input resistors then the output will be the sum of the two inputs but inverted.
 Z will always be a virtual zero.
 That is a basic adder.